gaganpreet/gaganpreet.in/content/posts/tmux-remote-ssh-copy-paste.md

 draft: false
 ---

-~~Note: A better approach is documented [in this blog post](https://www.babushk.in/posts/renew-environment-tmux.html) by Igor Babuschkin.~~

 **Updated in October 2024, to work with Wayland and native OSC-52 support**

 My current working setup is tmux + neovim.
 On top of that, I use my desktop for development that I often access remotely outside of home.